Get to Know Rahmbo

 Rahm was told by PGA Tour officials immediately after stepping off the 18th green on Saturday, and the scene unfolded while TV cameras were still running—capturing an emotional Rahm on TV.
 To his credit, Rahm said before the U.S. Open he did not fault the PGA Tour for how it was handled—a sentiment he reiterated in his post-round interviews.

-This is not the first time Rahm has earned the No. 1 spot in the Official World Golf Rankings.
+Rahm retook the No. 1 spot in the Official World Golf Rankings for the sixth time with his Masters victory.